 PEF is a methodological framework developed by the European Commission to measure and communicate the environmental performance of products throughout their life cycle.
 The advantages of PEF cover several areas:

-- Environmental Impact Assessment: The PEF standard allows companies to assess the environmental impact of their products throughout their life cycle, from raw material extraction to end-of-life disposal.
+- Environmental Impact Assessment: The PEF standard allows companies to assess the environmental impact of their products throughout their life cycle, from raw material extraction to End-of-Life disposal.

 - Supply Chain Management: PEF helps companies evaluate the environmental performance of their supply chain and make informed decisions about sourcing and procurement to reduce overall environmental footprint.